revbayes/revbayes.github.io/tutorials/tefbd/index.md

 You have completed the FBD model file.
 Save `model_FBD_TEFBD.Rev` in the `scripts` directory.

-We will now move on to the next model file.

-{% subsection The Uncorrelated Exponential Relaxed-Clock Model | Exercise-ModelUExp %}
+{% subsection The Uncorrelated Exponential Relaxed Clock Model | Exercise-ModelUExp %}

+We will now define the molecular relaxed clock model.

-Open your text editor and create the lineage-specific branch-rate model file called `{{ uexp_script }}` in the `scripts` directory.
+> Open your text editor and create the lineage-specific branch-rate model

-Enter the Rev code provided in this section in the new model file.
+> file called `{{ uexp_script }}` in the `scripts` directory.
+{:.instruction}

 For our hierarchical, uncorrelated exponential relaxed clock model (described in section {% ref Intro-GTR-UExp %} and shown in